Skip to main content

 Marie’s Place Crisis Stabilization Units (CSUs)

-Individuals with behavioral health or substance use disorders are often in critical need of a community-based alternative to inpatient admission at a psychiatric facility.
-That is why CCA pioneered our Marie’s Place® Crisis Stabilization Unit—the only facility of its kind in Massachusetts—which provides respite care to CCA members in a structured setting where we can maintain patient safety, improve recovery, and promote a safe return to the community.
-Though ongoing COVID-19 protocols required us to reduce capacity in 2021, Marie’s Place provided 2,150 patient days of care to 430 members.
-In 2022 CCA plans to broaden and enhance the current CSU model to increase patient access to medical and psychiatric services.
-Learn more about Crisis Stabilization Units.
+Individuals with behavioral health or substance use disorders are often in critical need of a community-based alternative to inpatient admission.
+That is why CCA pioneered Marie’s Place—which provides respite care to individuals in a structured setting where we can maintain safety, improve recovery, and promote a safe return to the community.
+In 2023:

-This hospital-to-home program extends our deep expertise in complex care into the acute care setting by partnering with hospitals to improve member experience, outcomes, and cost of care.
-We identify CCA members presenting to the emergency department in real-time, and once they are admitted, we collaborate with hospital staff to assess unmet medical, behavioral, and social needs.
-Our multidisciplinary teams of clinicians and community health workers now include behavioral health clinicians, building relationships with emergency service providers and providing a seamless link to the CCA Crisis Stabilization Unit.
+This complex transitional care program extends our deep expertise into the acute care setting by partnering with hospitals to improve member experience, outcomes, and cost of care.
+We identify CCA members presenting to the emergency department in real-time, and we collaborate with hospital staff to assess unmet medical, behavioral, and social needs.
+Our multidisciplinary teams of clinicians and community health workers now include behavioral health clinicians, building relationships with emergency service providers and providing a seamless link to Marie’s Place.

 To Learn More About CCA